 - applicants residing in known high growth areas and/or areas with increasing demand for MCH services, and/or areas with MCH nurse shortages.

 - demonstrated financial need, such as applicants in receipt of a Government tested low income benefit or who hold a Health Care Card.

 How to apply

-Latrobe and RMIT Universities administered the scholarship program for 2020, in partnership with the department.
+Federation, La Trobe and RMIT Universities are administering the scholarship program for 2021, in partnership with the department.

 Aboriginal and Torres Strait cultural safety training